dombrant/100-days-of-code/r1-log.md

 Made a lot of progress today.
 I finished Node School's Stream Adventure (well I didn't finish it, I decided to shelve it for now, as I plan on doing some reading up on streams first).

 I also played around with making a static file server using Node's http module.
 It worked (kinda) but it took a lot longer than I anticipated.
 I finally decided to give it a go in Express, and that was much easier.
 I can see why Express is popular!

+### R1D28 (January 31st, 2018)
+Another day with a lot of progress.
+I finished my Express server, and I got to play with Browser Sync and Live Server for using live reload.
+I also used Boxen and Chalk to stylize the messages my server logs to the command line.